VapiAI/server-example-serverless-supabase/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies by running `pnpm install`.
-3. Setup `.env` by command `cp example.env .env` in the root directory.
+3. Setup `.env` by command `cp example.env .env` in the supabase directory.
-4. You can start the project locally using command `pnpm start`
+4. You can start the supabase locally using command `pnpm start`
+5. You can now start the project locally using the command `pnpm serve`
-5. You can deploy the project to Deno using command `pnpm deploy:prod`
+6. You can deploy the project to Supabase using command `pnpm deploy:prod`

 #### Configuration